 The easiest way to check this sensor is to measure the ohms between the two pins on the sensor with the connector unplugged.

-You should get a value around 500-2000 ohms.
-If you are getting a value of 0 or nothing, there may be an open circuit in the sensor and the sensor should be replaced
+You should get a value of around 500-2000 ohms.
+If you are getting a value of 0 or nothing, there may be an open circuit in the sensor and the sensor should be replaced.

-Unplug the Engine control connector and find out which two pins are going to the sensor.
-Do the same procedure with the connector plugged in.
-You should get the same ohm’s here, maybe a bit higher due to the length of the wires.
-If you are getting 0 or nothing here, there might be a problem with your wirings.
+Unplug the engine control connector and find out which two pins lead to the sensor.
+Proceed in the same way with the connector plugged in.
+You should get the same ohms here, maybe a bit higher because of the length of the wires.
+If you get 0 or nothing here, there could be a problem with your wiring.

 Recommended Tools to Fix P0344

 - Read the DTC code memory: FOXWELL NT301 Scan Tool.
 For advanced troubleshooting, you may need a more advanced code reader.